-The change towards a circular economy is not only a wise move for well-being and competitiveness, but also essential for a sustainable future.
+The change towards a circular economy The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
+Materials are not destroyed in the end, but are used to make new products over and over again.
+Open term page The circular economy is not only a wise move for well-being and competitiveness, but also essential for a sustainable future.
 The circular economy provides solutions to the biggest challenges we are facing – overconsumption of natural resources, climate change and biodiversity loss.

 But how do you actually make the transition to a circular economy?
 Where do you start, what do you aim for and how do you know if you are there?